badetoye/badetoye/README.md

 *Machine Learning | Data Scientist | Cyber Defense Enthusiast*

 Welcome to my GitHub profile!
-I'm a Data Scientist, passionate learner with a love for exploring data, protecting computer systems and networks from cyber threats.I seek to learn about various security measures, tools, and practices to defend against attacks and ensure data safety.
+I'm a Data Scientist, passionate learner with a love for exploring data, protecting computer systems and networks from cyber threats.
+I seek to learn about various security measures, tools, and practices to defend against attacks and ensure data safety.
 I'm always eager to learn and explore new tools.

 ---